eskinderit/2D-Strip-Packing-Problem/README.md

 When the corresponding enviroment is set as above,

 - cp:
-	- run ``python CP.py`` in the cp folder to process the whole benchmark on Or-Tools or use the functions inside that file to process just a single instance.
+	- run ``python CP.py`` in the cp/src folder to process the whole benchmark on Or-Tools or use the functions inside that file to process just a single instance.
 - sat:
- 	- run ``python SAT.py`` in the sat folder to process the whole benchmark on Z3 or use the functions inside that file to process just a single instance.
+ 	- run ``python SAT.py`` in the sat/src folder to process the whole benchmark on Z3 or use the functions inside that file to process just a single instance.
 - smt:
- 	- run the notebook ``smt.ipynb`` in the smt/src folder to process the whole benchmark on Z3 or use the functions inside that file to process just a single instance.
+ 	- run ``python SMT.py`` in the smt/src folder to process the whole benchmark on Z3 or use the functions inside that file to process just a single instance.
 - lp:
- 	- run ``python LP.py`` in the lp folder to process the whole benchmark on Gurobi or use the functions inside that file to process just a single instance.
+ 	- run ``python LP.py`` in the lp/src folder to process the whole benchmark on Gurobi or use the functions inside that file to process just a single instance.